A Greek twist on Eton mess: fresh blueberries or strawberries, lightly whipped cream and filo pastry shards. You’ll never want the Eton version again!

 Roast goose breast with apples and raisins, best seared in a skillet to render fat, then finished off in the oven.
 With apple and raisin topping to cut through the rich flavour of the meat.

-Raspberry and rose flavoured heart shaped cookies with buttercream.
+Rose and raspberry heart-shaped biscuits just for Valentine’s Day.
 Instead of a Valentine card bake a batch of these dainty cookies, tender, sweet and fragrant.

 Fresh scallops, flash fried, with discs of fried chorizo.
 Fantastically healthy chunks of pure protein, they are easy to cook but just as easy to overcook and turn rubbery.
 A minute on each side in a very hot pan.